-Sho-Ping leads the healthcare practice at Payette.
-Throughout her career she has garnered a portfolio of diverse building typologies while associated with other firms.
-For the past 18 years, she decided to focus exclusively on healthcare because she feels passionate about it.
-She works continuously to inspire others to feel similarly.
-Her involvement on projects is comprehensive from inception with planning and programming to occupancy.
-She firmly believes successful outcomes are derived from an inclusive design process where she works effectively to build and obtain consensus.
+Sho-Ping led the healthcare practice at Payette.
+Throughout her career she garnered a portfolio of diverse building typologies while associated with other firms.
+For the past 18 years, she focused exclusively on healthcare because she felt passionately about it.
+She worked continuously to inspire others to feel similarly.
+Her involvement on projects was comprehensive from inception with planning and programming to occupancy.
+She firmly believed successful outcomes are derived from an inclusive design process where she worked effectively to build and obtain consensus.

-Her projects range from master planning and significant additions to complex renovations at both major academic institutions such as Boston Children’s Hospital, Penn State Hershey Medical Center as well as local community hospitals.
-She is especially committed to improving healthcare conditions for veterans through her multiple projects at the various New England Veterans Affairs Medical Centers.
-In recent years, she has developed a specialized expertise in image-guided hybrid surgical suites where her goal is to achieve efficacy in these high tech clinical spaces within a humanized context.
+Her projects ranged from master planning and significant additions to complex renovations at both major academic institutions such as Boston Children’s Hospital, Penn State Hershey Medical Center as well as local community hospitals.
+She was especially committed to improving healthcare conditions for veterans through her multiple projects at the various New England Veterans Affairs Medical Centers.
+In recent years, she developed a specialized expertise in image-guided hybrid surgical suites where her goal was to achieve efficacy in these high tech clinical spaces within a humanized context.

 Sho-Ping received both her B.A. and M.Arch from Princeton University.
-She is an active participant in the AIA serving on various local committees at the Boston Society of Architects and is also on the National AIA Board as one of the New England Regional Directors (2012-2015).
-Currently she is also on the Northeastern University School of Architecture Advisory Board.
+She was an active participant in the AIA serving on various local committees at the Boston Society of Architects and also served on the National AIA Board as one of the New England Regional Directors (2012-2015).
+She also served on the Northeastern University School of Architecture Advisory Board.